 Part 2: How we make change

-The second in a two-part series marking Friends of the Earth International’s 50th year in 2021.
+The second in a two-part series marking Friends of the Earth International’s first 50 years in 2021.

 In Part 1 we looked at key moments in Friends of the Earth International’s history and at how our understanding of our mission has become firmly rooted in environmental justice and the need for system change.

 Here in Part 2 we reflect on how Friends of the Earth International brings about change – our lobbying work, mobilisation, alliance-building, education and political formation.
 We ask how our relationship with other environmental, social and grassroots organisations has changed over the years.
 And we look forward, asking what part Friends of the Earth International has to play in these extraordinarily challenging times.

 To address these questions, in 2021 the present and former chairs of Friends of the Earth International (Ricardo Navarro, Meena Rahman, Nnimmo Bassey, Jagoda Munic, Karin Nansen and Hemantha Withanage) and a founding member of the network (Edwin Matthews) talked with Amelia Collins from the international secretariat and José Elosegui from Real World Radio.
 The session was recorded as a podcast by Real World Radio, and this is an edited transcript of the conversation.
 For details on the participants, scroll to the end.

 Edwin: In the history of Friends of the Earth International I think what we have is also the history of the environmental movement across the world.
 It began with issues that today seem to us to be less important – and that’s because what has happened to the planet over the last 50 years has become existentially threatening.
 The whole of our planet, and the whole of life on the planet, and the whole of human civilisation are threatened.
 And what the history of Friends of the Earth International has demonstrated is that it’s an organisation that allows for independent reflection, independent views, but is dedicated to an overall objective – which is to be effective in preserving the Earth and its life.